Lithial/Re-LeasedTraining/The Complete JavaScript Course 2020 From Zero to Expert!/readme.md

 JIT just in time compilation. code is compiled and then executed immediately.

 Section 8 should be revisted with more brain or more coffee

+so the backend of js is kind of interesting scope is weird and prone to being messed up because the creator of js never thought it would get this big.

+the this keyword acts how it wants and its up to each person to intuit how it works

+hoisting is a byproduct of early creation and its one of those features that can't be removed because its so ingrained even though everyone hates it

+function declarations get hoisted to the top of the scope but arrow functions dont so they end up undefined if you try to call them before theyre initialised